fenago/spark-dev3600/Lab6/Lab_6.md

 - Create RDD
 - Create DataFrame using reflection to infer schema

+**Note:** Solution is present in the file `LAB_6.scala` from which you can copy and paste into the interactive shell.

 ## Lab 5.1.1: Launch the Spark Interactive Shell
 The Spark interactive shell is available in Scala or Python.